 Ten courses must be completed within five years.
 Students are required to choose a concentration or track to follow.
 The curriculum consists of three foundation courses and five courses from the Computer Science (605.xxx) program, or from a list of selected courses from the Cybersecurity (695.xxx) and Information Systems Engineering (635.xxx) programs.
 At least three courses must be from the same track, and at least two must be at the 700-level or higher.
-Up to two electives may be selected from the Applied and Computational Mathematics (625.xxx), Applied Physics (615.xxx), and Electrical and Computer Engineering (525.xxx) programs.
-Electives from other programs require approval of the Computer Science program chair or vice chair.
+Up to two electives may be selected.
+Electives require prior advisor approval.
 Transfer courses will be considered electives.
+Transfer courses must meet all general EP requirements for transfer, must be directly applicable to Computer Science, and will be considered on a case-by-case basis.
 Only one grade of C can count toward the master's degree.
 All course selections are subject to advisor approval.